mangolang/compiler/src/project_structure.rst

 * How would this work with profile-guided optimization?
 * Cache format is not stable between compiler versions; new compiler = clean compile.
 But metadata should probably remain readable, to know the version etc.
 * How and when is disp space reclaimed?
+* Could something smart be done for detecting renames?
+Possibly something that could also help with dead code elimination?